kwur/new-kwur-site/_posts/2007-10-22-kickball-is-too-a-sport.md

 ---
 <div class="pf-content">
   <p>
     KWUR and sort-of rival <a href="http://kslu.slu.edu">KSLU</a> (of Saint Louis University) met recently to duke it out for the title of 2007 Saint Louis College Radio Champion of the World.
 On a beautiful, sunny Sunday afternoon, the teams met at Tower Grove Park for this semi-annual event.
-KWUR, who &#8220;brought the heat&#8221; more plentifully (We had 13 team members to KSLU&#8217;s 7), took an early lead, ending the first inning with an 8-1 lead.
+KWUR, who “brought the heat” more plentifully (We had 13 team members to KSLU’s 7), took an early lead, ending the first inning with an 8-1 lead.
 The seven-inning game continued as such, ending with a 15-3 victory for the ragtag KWUR team.
 KWUR will soon be the holders of the Homer Simpson doll kickball trophy.
   </p>

   <p>